A Lyapunov Characterization of Robust D-Stability with Application to Decentralized Integral Control of LTI Systems

 \begin{theorem} Assume that the open-loop system \eqref{eq:LTIExpanded} is exponentially stable.
 Then Problem \ref{Prob:1} is solvable if $-G^u K$ is robustly block $D$-stable. \end{theorem}

 In the case where we have a single partition ($N = 1$), Theorem \ref{Theorem:ProbSol} reduces to $-G^u K$ Hurwitz, as implicitly given for the case of centralized low-gain integral control in \cite{ED:76b}.
 Theorem \ref{Theorem:ProbSol} places conditions only on the gain matrices $K = \mathrm{blkdiag}(K_1,\ldots,K_N)$ and the system DC gain $G^u$, and thus relies on very minimal system model information.

-Under this condition, each controller may be tuned independently online, and connected or disconnected as desired.
+{\tb Analysis problems similar (but not identical) to Problem \ref{Prob:1} have been formalized in the literature (for example \cite{EA:86, PJC-MM:94}), with the corresponding stability analyses relying on triangularization and frequency domain techniques, respectively.
+In contrast, Theorem \ref{Theorem:RobStabLyap} enables us to perform the first {\tb \emph{Lyapunov-based}} stability analysis, similar in style to Lyapunov stability proofs using singular perturbation methods (see, e.g., \cite[Chapter 7.2]{PK-HKK-JOR:99}) in the centralized case \cite{JWSP:21}.
+The robust $D$-stability condition in Theorem \ref{Theorem:ProbSol} is of equal strength to conditions one would have obtained using the techniques given in \cite{EA:86, PJC-MM:94}, but with the added potential for extension to nonlinear systems that a Lyapunov framework provides.}

 \begin{proof} Consider any closed loop configuration $\sigma \subset \indx{N}$.
 One may easily verify that

 is the (necessarily unique) equilibrium point of $\Sigma^\sigma_\mathrm{cl}$ described in \eqref{eq:ClosedLoopSigma}.
 We note that $A$ is Hurwitz by assumption.
 Robust block $D$-stability of $-G^u K$ implies robust block $D$-stability of $-G^u_{\sigma, \sigma} K_\sigma$, where we have leveraged Proposition \ref{Prop:RobustSub}; this implies $-G^u_{\sigma, \sigma} K_\sigma$ must necessarily be Hurwitz.
 As $A$ and $-G^u_{\sigma, \sigma} K_\sigma$ are Hurwitz, their inverses in \eqref{eq:EqbmXEta} are well defined.
 To show stability, consider the change of state variable